Harriet de Boinville: Frances Burney d'Arblay

 Portrait of Frances Burney by her cousin Edward Francis Burney.
 Source: Public Domain.

 Harriet was a close friend of the most famous female novelist in Britain at the end of the eighteenth century, Frances Burney.
 In 1793 the two British women disobeyed their fathers to marry French aristocrats who had become virtually penniless exiles in London as a result of the French Revolution.
 Harriet eloped to Scotland.
 Miss Burney married in her native country; her disapproving father refused to attend the ceremony.
 Harriet always respectfully addressed Frances, twenty years older, as Madame d’Arblay.
 Soon the friends were mothers.
 Frances had a son in 1794; Harriet had a daughter in 1795 and a son two years later.

 At the beginning of the French Revolution, Jean Baptiste de Boinville and Alexandre d’Arblay had served under General Lafayette.
 Before his marriage, Jean Baptiste wrote in French to Alexandre about Harriet, “someone I adore and who embodies all that is amiable and good.”

-Harriet wrote Frances Burney d’Arblay on February 19, 1802, and on March 7, 1814.
+Harriet wrote Frances Burney d’Arblay on 19 February 1802, and on 7 March 1814.
 These letters, preserved in the New York Public Library, Henry W. and Albert A. Berg Collection of English and American Literature, reveal the interconnectedness of the d’Arblay and de Boinville families.
 The letters attest to the novelist’s importance in her life.
 Harriet’s purpose in writing in 1802 was to commiserate with her friend’s fears about Alexandre’s safety; he was intending to return to military service for France as the leader of a brigade to Santo Domingo.
-She begins the letter to Frances Burney d’Arblay, “Not many of those who are happy enough to be personally & intimately acquainted with you Madam, can have taken a deeper interest, or greater share in all the painful feelings that have lately agitated you.”
+She begins the letter to Frances Burney d’Arblay, “Not many of those who are happy enough to be personally and intimately acquainted with you Madam, can have taken a deeper interest, or greater share in all the painful feelings that have lately agitated you.”

 In the 1814 letter Harriet apologizes for not replying promptly to a “delightful letter.”
 She thanks Frances Burney d’Arblay for her help: “how soothingly kind you were to me in my Illness in Paris.
 How condescendingly good to my children in my absence.”
 The letter refers to both of their families.
 Harriet discusses problems with the wartime post and writes, “I shall have the greatest pleasure in forwarding any letters for you my dear Madam.”

-The Peace of Amiens was short-lived (April 20, 1792 – March 25, 1802).
+The Peace of Amiens was short-lived (20 April 1792 to 25 March 1802).
 With the resumption of war between England and France, Harriet and Frances Burney d’Arblay were torn in one direction by their British fathers and in another by their French husbands.

 Frances Burney’s diaries and journals mention Harriet and Jean Baptiste de Boinville.
 He assisted the famous author in her attempts to return to her native country during the Napoleonic Wars.